ryannjohnson/django-schemas/README.md

 Keep in mind that instantiated django-schemas models are each bound to a specific **database** and **schema**, so read replica rules will only apply for models attached to a database with a read replica present.

-Please refer to this [sample settings file](https://github.com/ryannjohnson/django-schemas/blob/master/examples/settings.py) for more detailed explainations of how to configure your Django project.
+Please refer to this [sample settings file](https://github.com/ryannjohnson/django-schemas/blob/master/examples/settings.py) for more detailed explanations of how to configure your Django project.

 ### Migrating Databases